Italian confreres of Padre Pio moved by Filipinos’ devotion

 Fra.
 Giovanni Delle Carri, one of the two custodians of the relic, said they are deeply touched by the faith of Filipinos who braved the heat, occasional rain showers and long queues to venerate the relic.

 “It’s a great experience, very beautiful.
 We are all emotional.
-I am emotional for the faith of this people of the Philippines, a Christian nation,” said Carri.
+I am emotional for the faith of this people of the Philippines, a Christian nation,” Carri told Radio Veritas.

 “We see the genuineness of the people, the faith, the great faith of this people that honors Padre Pio, honors the Lord through the sanctity of Padre Pio,” he said.